kbiva/usbd_rom_msc/usbd_rom_msc_SD/README.md

 The contents of the disk will be whatever is on the connected SD/MMC memory card.

+The connection is USB 2.0 Full speed (12mbit/s).

 The result is USB Card reader, but with rather slow speed.

 The speed depends on the memory card, and can be ~265-435kb/s for reading, and 136-360kb/s for writing.